jaegertracing/helm-charts/charts/jaeger/README.md

 **Using an existing cluster**

-A release can be configured as follows to use an existing Elasticsearch cluster as it as the storage backend:
+A release can be configured as follows to use an existing ElasticSearch cluster as it as the storage backend:

 ```bash
 helm install jaeger jaegertracing/jaeger \